Current as of December 7, 2018

-The Twenty-Fifth Air Force (25 AF), headquartered at Joint Base San Antonio--Lackland, Texas, first activated October 20, 1948 as the United States Air Force Security Service.
-After several organizational realignments and redesignations, today it reports to Air Combat Command as a Numbered Air Force.
+The Twenty-Fifth Air Force, headquartered at Joint Base San Antonio—Lackland, Texas, first activated Oct.
+20, 1948, as the United States Air Force Security Service.
+It has had a number of organizational realignments and re-designations throughout its history, and today reports as a Numbered Air Force to Air Combat Command.

 Air Force Technical Applications Center

-The Air Force Technical Applications Center (AFTAC), based at Patrick Air Force Base, Florida, performs nuclear treaty monitoring and nuclear event detection.
+The Air Force Technical Applications Center, based at Patrick Air Force Base, Florida, performs nuclear treaty monitoring and nuclear event detection.
 AFTAC provides national authorities quality technical measurements to monitor treaty compliance.
 It also performs research and development of new proliferation detection technologies to enhance or assist treaty verification to limit the proliferation of weapons of mass destruction.
-AFTAC began as the 1035th Field Activities Group July 7, 1959 and after several organizational changes, redesignated the Air Force Technical Applications Center October 1, 1980.
-It has been performing its nuclear event detection mission since its inception in 1973.
+AFTAC began as the 1035th Field Activities Group July 7, 1959 and after several organizational changes, re-designated the Air Force Technical Applications Center Oct.
+1, 1980.
+AFTACs slightly more than 1,000 Airmen perform worldwide nuclear event detection missions.

 9th Reconnaissance Wing

-The 9th Reconnaissance Wing (9 RW), headquartered at Beale Air Force Base, California, is responsible for providing national and theater command authorities with timely, reliable, high-quality, high-altitude reconnaissance products.
-To accomplish this mission, the wing is equipped with the nation's fleet of U-2 Dragon Lady, RQ-4 Global Hawk, and MC-12W Project Liberty reconnaissance aircraft and associated support equipment.
+The 9th Reconnaissance Wing, headquartered at Beale Air Force Base, California, is responsible for providing national and theater command authorities with timely, reliable, high-quality, high-altitude reconnaissance products.
+The wing proudly carries out one of the five enduring Air Force core missions – intelligence, surveillance and reconnaissance.
+To accomplish this mission, the wing is equipped with the nation's fleet of U-2 Dragon Lady, RQ-4 Global Hawk, and T-38A Companion Trainers and associated support equipment.
 The wing also maintains a high state of readiness in its expeditionary combat support forces for potential deployment in response to theater contingencies.
-Activated as the 9th Strategic Reconnaissance Wing on May 1, 1949, it is composed of more than 4,500 personnel in four groups at Beale, one group at Grand Forks AFB, North Dakota, and multiple overseas operating locations.
+Activated as the 9th Strategic Reconnaissance Wing May 1, 1949, the wing is composed of approximately 7,000 Airmen in four groups at Beale, one group at Grand Forks Air Force Base, North Dakota, and multiple overseas operating locations.
+The 9th RW Airmen pride themselves on having a strong relationship with their community in Northern California.
+The installation, along with the nearly 12,000 active duty, Guard, Reserve, civilian and dependents in the area, makes up more than $600 million in annual economic impact.

-The 55th Wing (55 WG), headquartered at Offutt Air Force Base, Nebraska, is 25 AF's largest wing composed of 6 groups and 31 squadrons located worldwide, employing 48 aircraft, including 12 models of 3 different types and employs a workforce of over 7,000 people.
-First activated on June 29, 1948 as the 55th Strategic Reconnaissance Wing, it conducts a global flying mission with worldwide reconnaissance and treaty verification tasked by our nation's highest levels as well as the National Airborne Operations Center.
-Additionally, it provides base support to more than 50 associate units, including U.S. Strategic Command, the Air Force Weather Agency and a military community of over 57,000.
+The 55th Wing, headquartered at Offutt Air Force Base, Nebraska, is the Twenty-Fifth Air Force’s largest wing, composed of six groups and 31 squadrons located worldwide, employing 44 aircraft, including five different RC-135 variants, and employing a workforce of more than 7,000 Airmen.
+The 55th Wing, constituted Nov.
+20, 1940 and activated Jan.
+15, 1941, at Hamilton Field, California as the 55th Pursuit Group, conducts a global flying mission with worldwide reconnaissance and treaty verification tasked by our nation's highest levels.
+Additionally, it provides installation support to more than 50 associate units, including U.S. Strategic Command, and a military community of more than 57,000.

 70th Intelligence, Surveillance and Reconnaissance Wing